 I left the Explorer on till 6:30pm just to see what it would do.
 When I unplugged the unit, it was at only 79%.
 If I was experiencing a blackout or a true grid down, I would have only left it on for 4 hours at at time.

 Many have shared that when you are trying to keep food in freezers and refrigerators cold during a grid down situation, you don’t have to keep them continually running.
 Most refrigerators and freezers cycle on and off anyway.
 You just need to keep the temperature down to a safe environment, which means running your appliance for a few hours at time, saving fuel or batteries.
 It’s also important to know that newer refrigerator and freezers are more energy efficient and can run off a solar generator.
 Understanding this means that you can run your appliance on the Explorer, but then take it outside and connect the battery to the solar panels to keep it as charged as possible during the day.

 You need to address your power needs as a prepper.
 The Jackery Explorer and solar panels is one way that you can do this.
-And, from January 10-14, 2022, you can save up to $250 on a new Jackery system.
+And, from April 22 to July 22.
+2022, you can save 10% with the code “JADEAL.”
 For more information, head on over to Jackery.com.